S 277th Bridge No. 3126 Replacement Project

 Determinación de no Impacto Adverso Significativo al Medio Ambiente (DNS por sus siglas en Inglés) - Fecha de emisión, 28 de mayo de 2020 Download PDF document (198KB)

 Notice of Action Taken (NAT) - Date of Action Taken, July 27, 2020 Download PDF document (207KB)

 Environmental Checklist (ECL) - Issued, May 26, 2020 Download PDF document (6MB) (includes site plan and project plan sheets)

 Determination of Non-Significance (DNS) - Issued, May 28, 2020 Download PDF document (195KB)

 7 Axles - 34 T

-Stage 2 of construction would move traffic to the newly constructed half of the new structure, demolish the remaining half of the existing bridge, and finish constructing the remaining half of the new structure.
+Stage 2 of construction moves traffic to the newly constructed half of the new structure, demolish the remaining half of the existing bridge, and finish constructing the remaining half of the new structure.

-King County will place warning/advisory signs informing drivers of reduced lanes and reduced speed limit ahead.
+Warning/advisory signs inform drivers of reduced lanes and reduced speed limit ahead.

 Check King County's My Commute Map

-All lane reductions will be listed in advance on the King County My Commute map.
+All lane reductions are listed in advance on the King County My Commute map.